Deformation theory of G_2 conifolds: G2 conifolds

 where $r$ is the coordinate on $(0, \infty)$.
 The space $C$ is a $\G$~\emph{cone}, and $\Sigma$ is called the \emph{link} of the cone.
 We choose the orientation on $C$ so that $\volc = r^{6} dr \wedge \vols$ is the volume form on $C$. \end{defn}

-It is known for a Riemannian cone $C$ with holonomy contained in $\G$, that the holonomy is either trivial, in which case $\Sigma$ is the standard round sphere $S^6$ and $C$ is the Euclidean $\R^7$, or else the holonomy is exactly equal to $\G$, in which case the link $\Sigma$ is nearly K\"ahler, but not equal to $S^6$.
+It is known that for a Riemannian cone $C$ with holonomy contained in $\G$, the holonomy is either trivial, in which case $\Sigma$ is the standard round sphere $S^6$ and $C$ is the Euclidean $\R^7$, or else the holonomy is exactly equal to $\G$, in which case the link $\Sigma$ is nearly K\"ahler, but not equal to the round $S^6$.
 (See B\"ar~\cite{Bar} for more details.)
-We reiterate that for us, a $\G$~cone will always have holonomy exactly $\G$, thus we will exclude the case where the link is $S^6$.
+We reiterate that for us, a $\G$~cone will always have holonomy exactly $\G$, thus we will exclude the case where the link is the round $S^6$.

+\begin{rmk} A theorem of Obata~\cite{Obata} states that on a compact Einstein $6$-manifold $\Sigma$ with positive scalar curvature $R$, the first nonzero eigenvalue of the Laplacian on functions is not less than $\frac{R}{5}$, with equality {if and only if} $\Sigma$ is isometric to the round $S^6$.
+The Einstein metric on the link $\Sigma$ of our $\G$~cones has been scaled so that $R = 30$ (see~\cite{MNS, MS}) and we always exclude the case of $\Sigma = S^6$, so if $\laps h = \mu h$ for some nonconstant $h \in C^{\infty}(\Sigma)$, then we must have $\mu > 6$.
+We will use this result repeatedly in what follows. \end{rmk}